rmrk-team/rmrk-spec/standards/rmrk2.0.0/interactions/consume.md

 This is useful when NFTs are spendable like with in-game potions, one-time votes in DAOs, or concert tickets.

 You can only CONSUME an existing NFT (one that has not been [CONSUMEd](consume.md) yet) and only if you own it.
-If another NFT owns the NFT, the owner check bubbles up until the real owner is found and can be checked.
+If another NFT owns the NFT, the owner check bubbles up until the real owner is found and can be checked (see `rootowner` computed property of the [NFT](../entities/nft.md)).

 ## Standard